-Generalized Anxiety Disorder: With this disorder, children and adolescents have severe and unrealistic worry.
+Generalized Anxiety Disorder: With this disorder, children and adolescents have a severe and unrealistic worry.
 They are self-conscious, nervous, need reassurance, and have frequent stomachaches and other discomforts.

-Post-Traumatic Stress Disorder: This disorder follows a traumatic event, like physical or sexual abuse, violence, or natural disaster.
+Post-Traumatic Stress Disorder: This ailment follows a traumatic event, like physical or sexual abuse, violence, or natural disaster.
 Young people experience the event in their memories or thoughts.
 Thus, the young person may avoid things connected to the trauma.

 When it comes to children and adolescents, anxiety illnesses are among the most conditions that affect life.
 Around one in ten youngsters may have depression disorder, with more girls than boys affected.
 Around half of the children and adolescents with one ailment condition have a second depression illness or other mental illness like depression.
 According to researchers, a person’s basic personality may play a part in depressive disorders.
 Being very shy, for example, may signal a risk of developing an anxiety disorder.

 Researchers advise to look out for signs of depression ailments when children are between the ages of six and eight.
 This is when children start to become more anxious about school and friendship.
 High levels of anxiety during these ages may signal a future depression disease.
 As kid ages, fears may change.
 Further, according to studies, children or adolescents are more likely to develop a depression disease if their parents also suffer from the condition.
 It is not known if the ailments are purely inherited.
 More studies are being done on this issue.

 Treatments for children and adolescents with depressive disorders include cognitive-behavioral therapy, individual therapy, parent training, family therapy, and medication.
 Cognitive-behavioral therapy is great for treating some anxiety disorders.
 Klonopin Medications work more effectively for others.
 Some types of depression disorders benefit from a combination of treatments.